bjboyd02/sensibility-testbed/README.md

    - provide Python extensions to access Android resources
    - release Android resources
  - **JNI glue** - `jnihelper.c`
-   - Helper functions that can be used by extension to call into the Android Java Virtual Machine (JVM) using the Java Native Interface (JNI)
+   - helper functions that can be used by extension to call into the Android Java Virtual Machine (JVM) using the Java Native Interface (JNI)
-   - Some of the functions convert Java's return values to Python objects
+   - some of the functions convert Java's return values to Python objects
  - **CJSON** - `cjson.c`
-   - We use [Python CJSON](https://pypi.python.org/pypi/python-cjson) to decode String serialized JSON objects received from Java and convert them directly to Python objects
+   - we use [Python CJSON](https://pypi.python.org/pypi/python-cjson) to decode String serialized JSON objects received from Java and convert them directly to Python objects

 ## Accelerometer Sensor Extension Example